-By 1826, Emperor Nicholas I had become the ruler of Russia, after the death of his brother Alexander I, and Nicholas was keener on involving Russia directly in the Greek conflict than his predecessor.
+By 1826, Emperor Nicholas I had become the ruler of Russia, after the death of his brother predecessor.
 Russia and Britain both agreed at this point on the necessity of some European intervention to create a Greek state, and signed a 'protocol' to end the Greek conflict.
-This protocol called for an autonomous Greece under the auspices of the Ottoman Empire.172 Article five guaranteed that neither party would seek territorial gain in resolving the Greek conflict, which satisfied the British as they did not want to see Russia further encroach upon the Mediterranean.173 Russia and Britain were soon joined by France, which realised that they would be better served by being part of this attempt at a joint solution.174
+This protocol called for an autonomous Greece under the auspices of the Ottoman Empire.
+The Article five guaranteed that neither party would seek territorial gain in resolving the Greek conflict, which satisfied the British as they did not want to see Russia further encroach upon the Mediterranean.
+Russia and Britain were soon joined by France, which realised that they would be better served by being part of this attempt at a joint solution.